 On a Denomination level, we propose that documents of church governance (denomination bylaws, books of church order, etc.) be modified to specifically address and promote chronological, cover-to-cover reading of the Bible.
 This effort, (potentially a major and lengthy task in view of the size of many of our evangelical denominations) will normally reflect an agreement by the Denomination to address and promote this effort.

 In our Evangelical Seminaries, we propose that curriculum be modified to contain a distinct emphasis on the chronological, cover-to-cover reading of the entire Bible effort for future Pastors and Teachers as they lead their flocks.
-Ask the seminaries to provide help with reading plans and doctrinal guidance.
+The seminaries can also provide help in developing reading plans and with doctrinal guidance.

 Goal and Strategy: Chronological and Cover-to-Cover